cecat/CeC-HA-Addons/addons/yamcam2/README.md

 we divide the waveform into multiple segments, each 0.96s, overlapped by 50%.
 The method specified here is used to create a score for the collection of segments.
 The choices are *mean* or *max*.

-5 or 10 minutes (or longer).
-If non-zero, *rollup* option will take all of the *report_k* scores over *roll_up* minutes and report the *report_k* top scores across that period.
-This will filter out momentary sounds, while persistent sound types (e.g., someone playing music or a conversation or television) will stand out.
-Reporting will also be done with an interval of *rollup* minutes rather than the shorter intervals related to sample_interfal plus camera processing times.

 - *log_level*: Level of detail to be logged.
 Levels are DEBUG->INFO->WARNING->ERROR->CRITICAL